Popups

 This function is replaced by the user code of the user that is currently connected.

-The available attributes are displayed in the Attributes section.
+The attributes available for use in functions are shown in the Attributes section.

-Select the attribute and add a value if applicable.
+4. Select an attribute and add a value if applicable.

 Dernière mise à jour